Daniel-KM/Omeka-S-module-Mirador/README.md

   So, to simplify installation of Mirador 3 and plugins and to keep it as small as possible, Mirador is managed as a separate repository [Mirador integration Omeka].

-  This repository provides three versions of Mirador: vanilla Mirador, Mirador with common plugins, Mirador with all plugins.
-The choice is transparent inside Omeka and the appropriate bundle is included according to the selected plugins in main settings or in site settings.

   Development of a specific version of Mirador 3 requires npm.
 If you want to remove plugins or to include new plugins from the bundle, update the files